rapidminer/gradle-plugin-rapidminer-code-quality/README.md

 		// ############### Java & Groovy Header ##################

 		/**
-		 * Defines whether the license check tasks should be added.
+		 * Defines whether the header check tasks should be added.
+		 * Can be overwritten by defining the project property
+		 * 'headerCheck' (e.g. 'gradle check -P headerCheck=false').
 		 */
-		addJavaHeaderChecks = true
+		headerCheck = true

 		/**
-		 * The name of the file that contains the license header.
+		 * The path to the file that contains the license header.
-		 * It has to be placed in the folder defined by {@link #configDir} and
+		 * The path should be relative to the root folder of the root project.
-		 * will be used be the license check tasks if {@link #addHeaderChecks} is
+		 * It will be used to check the file header if {@link #addHeaderChecks} is
 		 * set to <code>true</code>.
 		 */
-		javaHeaderFileName = "JAVA_HEADER.txt"
+		headerFile = "config/HEADER"

 		/**
 		 * Defines whether to ignore header errors
 		 */
-		javaHeaderIgnoreErrors = false
+		headerCheckIgnoreErrors = false

 		// ############### CodeNarc ##################

 		/**
 		 * Defines whether the CodeNarc plugin should be applied.
-Default: true
+Default: true.
+		 * Can be overwritten by defining the project property
+		 * 'codenarc' (e.g. 'gradle check -P codenarc=false').
+		 *
-		 * This will only take effect for Groovy plugins though.
+		 * CodeNarc will only be  applied for project that also apply the Groovy plugin.
 		 */
-		applyCodeNarc = true
+		codenarc = true

 		/**
 		 * Defines whether to use the shipped Codenarc config file.